Acknowledging Romanian students’ performance

-Along with their teammates from OverExtendedProgramming (United States) and AGNELLITRONICS (Italy), and with the support of Mrs Monica Branga, their dedicated Informatics teacher who guided them throughout the entire competition (September - December), these Romanian students won the 2nd place in the virtual competition.
+Along with their teammates from OverExtendedProgramming (United States) and AGNELLITRONICS (Italy), and with the support of Mrs Monica Branga, their dedicated Informatics teacher who guided them throughout the entire competition (September - December), these Romanian students won second place in the virtual competition.

 Generally, the challenge is motivated by a current problem of interest to DARPA (The Defense Advanced Research Projects Agency), NASA (National Aeronautics and Space Administration) and MIT (Massachusetts Institute of Technology).
-The 2017 game, LIFE SPHERES, challenged student teams to write code to control the SPHERES satellites in the search for life on Enceladus, a moon of Saturn, by drilling in the icy surface, avoiding geysers and returning samples to a base station for analysis.
-It is first time in the history of this competition when students get to see how their code actually works in conditions of imponderability.
-This is quite an amazing and unique opportunity given to the students from all around the globe.
-In the previous years, the games happened only virtually on MIT’s online platform.
+The 2017 game, LIFE SPHERES, challenged student teams to write code to control the SPHERES satellites in the search for life on Enceladus, a moon of Saturn, by drilling into the icy surface, avoiding geysers and returning samples to a base station for analysis.
+It is first time in the history of this competition that students got to see how their code actually works in conditions of imponderability.
+This is quite an amazing and unique opportunity given to students from all around the globe.
+In previous years, the games only took place virtually on MIT’s online platform.

 On January 11, 2018, over 600 students from all over the world, gathered at MIT, Politecnico di Torino, and U Sydney to watch cosmonaut Alexander “Sasha” Misurkin and astronaut Joe Acaba referee the final competition of the Zero Robotics High School Tournament 2017 aboard the International Space Station.
 The live broadcast featured presentations by former NASA Astronaut Steve Swanson and Cassini/Hugyens scientists Jean-Pierre Lebreton (ESA) and Ralph D. Lorenz (John Hopkins APL).
 You can watch the competiton recording, here.